 We plan to use our current year operating losses to offset taxable income from any revenue generated from operations or corporate collaborations.
 To the extent we have taxable income, we plan to use our NOL carryforwards to offset income that would otherwise be taxable.
 However, under the Tax Reform Act of 1986, the benefits from the use of our NOL carryforwards may be impaired or limited under Section 382 of the Internal Revenue Code of 1984, as amended, or the Code, if we incur a cumulative ownership change of more than 50%, as interpreted by the U.S. Internal Revenue Service, over a three-year period.
 In September 2015, we completed a Section 382 and 383 ownership change analysis through December 31, 2014 and determined that there was an ownership change in 2007 that may limit the utilization of approximately \$5.3 million and \$5.4 million in federal and state NOLs, respectively, and \$0.2 million in both federal and state research tax credits.
-We extended the analysis period of the study through December 31, 2016, noting no ownership changes during fiscal 2015 or fiscal 2016.
+We extended the analysis period of the study through December 31, 2018, noting an additional ownership change during fiscal 2017 that may limit the utilization of federal and state NOLs.
 Our use of federal NOL carryforwards could be limited further by the provisions of Section 382 of the Code depending upon the timing and amount of additional equity securities that we have issued or will issue.
 State NOL carryforwards may be similarly limited.
-Any such disallowances may result in greater tax liabilities than we would incur in the absence of such a limitation and any increased liabilities could adversely affect our business, results of operations, financial condition and cash flow.
+Any such disallowances may result in greater tax liabilities than we would incur in the absence of such a limitation, and any increased liabilities could adversely affect our business, results of operations, financial condition and cash flow.

-On December 22, 2017, the President of the United States, signed into law the Tax Reform Act.
+On December 22, 2017, the President of the United States signed into law the Tax Reform Act.
 The legislation significantly changes U.S. tax law by, among other things, lowering the corporate income tax rates.
 The Tax Reform Act permanently reduces the U.S. corporate income tax rate from a maximum of 35% to a flat 21% rate, effective January 1, 2018.
-Additionally, the Tax Reform Act will no longer allow deductions for compensation in excess of \$1 million for certain employees, even if paid as commissions or performance based compensation.
+Additionally, the Tax Reform Act will no longer allow deductions for compensation in excess of \$1 million for certain employees, even if paid as commissions or performance-based compensation.
 We may be subject to these limitations as provided for under Section 162(m) of the Internal Revenue Code in the future.
-The Tax Reform Act also limits the amount taxpayers are able to deduct for federal net operating loss (NOL) carryforwards generated in taxable years beginning after December 31, 2017 to 80% of the taxpayer's taxable income.
+The Tax Reform Act also limits the amount taxpayers are able to deduct for federal NOL carryforwards generated in taxable years beginning after December 31, 2017 to 80% of the taxpayer's taxable income.
 The law also generally repeals all carrybacks.
 However, any NOLs generated in taxable years after December 31, 2017 can be carried forward indefinitely.
 Losses arising in taxable years beginning before December 31, 2017 may still be carried back two years and are subject to their current expiration period.
-As of December 31, 2017, we have approximately \$60.1 million of federal NOLs that were generated prior to 2018 which expire beginning December 31, 2028 through December 31, 2037, if not used to reduce income taxes payable in the future.
-Federal NOLs generated by us subsequent to 2017 may only offset 80% of taxable income.
+As of December 31, 2018, we have federal NOLs of approximately \$145.3 million, which expire beginning December 31, 2028 through December 31, 2037, if not used to reduce income taxes payable in the future.
+The federal net operating loss carryover includes \$85.2 million of net operating losses generated in 2018.
+Federal net operating losses generated in 2018 carryover indefinitely and may generally be used to offset up to 80% of future taxable income in the year it is utilized.